 For many men, fertility is at the cornerstone of masculinity; being able to create new life is a goal, a genetic and biological driver.
-As such, many men, even those not necessarily interested in procreation, find infertility or low fertility to be a deeply embarrassing challenge.
+As such, men in general, even those not necessarily interested in procreation, find infertility or low fertility to be a deeply troubling issue.

 If you’re one of the millions of men with fertility issues, you’re not alone.
-Male infertility is at the result of conception problems in one third of couples, and 7% of men are infertile.
+Male infertility is the culprit behind conception problems in one third of couples, and 7% of men are infertile.

 However, trouble conceiving, erectile dysfunction, or a low sperm count aren’t necessarily permanent or incurable conditions.
 The right supplements can alleviate struggles related to fertility, making it easier to start the family you always wanted – or to simply enjoy your virility.